theDIG95/theDIG95.github.io/_posts/2018-08-06-concurrent.md

 icon : fa-code
 ---

-A pool of resources is a reusable set of resources that can perform some function multiple times on new data without having to be initialized and cleaned up after each run.
+A "pool of resources" is a reusable set of resources that can perform some function multiple times on data without having to be initialized and cleaned up after each run.
 By using such a reusable method a lot of overhead is reduced that comes with spawning and cleaning up resources.
-It is suitable when the same or even different operation has to be done on large amount of data and the existing resources are re allocated to the next input.
+It is suitable when the same or even different operation has to be done on large amount of data and the existing resources are re-allocated to the next input.

 ## The Executer

 The executer represents an abstract class of a pool of resources which can contain any number of workers.
 It will divide the input data among the available workers and reuse the free workers as they finish processing a piece of the input data.
-As this is an abstract class it is not used directly rather it's solid base classes are used , which are
+As this is an abstract class it is not used directly rather it's solid base classes are used, which are

 - `import concurrent.futures.ThreadPoolExecutor` which uses threads as workers, suitable with I/O bound operations.
 - `import concurrent.futures.ProcessPoolExecutor` which uses processes as workers, suitable with CPU bound operations.